jfcloutier/karma_system/design_notes/plans.md

 A trivial causal theory has empty sets of all three kinds of rules, yielding a trivial "it is what it is" causal theory.

-A CA's abstract experience integrates multiple observations (predicted experiences in the CA's umwelt), either within the bounds of the current timeframe (`count`, `more` and `coincide` experiences) or of past *and* current timeframes (`trend` experiences).
+A CA's abstract experience integrates multiple observations (predicted experiences in the CA's umwelt), either within the bounds of the current timeframe (`count`, and `more` experiences) or of past *and* current timeframes (`trend` experiences).

 The observed umwelt experiences involved in the composition of an abstract experience constitute the base of support of that experience.
 To impact an abstract experience it holds, a CA directs its umwelt to impact experiences from which the held experience is derived and perhaps also to initiate new experiences.